ScAAN/waterfrontmap/README.md

 viewed using [mbview](https://github.com/mapbox/mbview), but we cannot load data from a local tileset for some reason).

-The above steps will still get data on the map and should be used for testing and as a stop-gap, but eventually we'll want to make sure the data is folded into the tileset we're using.
+The above steps (Old/Basic guide) will still get data on the map and should be used for testing and as a stop-gap, but eventually we'll want to make sure the data is folded into the tileset we're using.